Confusion In Writing And How To Solve The Problems

 But it’s not simply about long, short, or confusing words.
 You need to ensure that you choose words that most readers can understand.

-Let’s take a closer look at some specific elements that can cause confusion in writing.
+Let’s take a closer look at some specific elements that can cause confusion for readers.

 1. Avoiding ambiguity